juliesymons/juliesymons/GettingStarted.md

 Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.
 The calculation  is to subtract the movieVector from the background, take the absolute value, then apply `reduceSum` to sum of the values at each point over the 3 color planes.
 If there is minimal difference, the point stays black.
 If there is a difference, the point shows white.
 After the background gets learned, the application identifies the people moving around the courtyard, even the fluttering of the leaves, from the background.

 The last 3 lines use the `probe` API of the visual debugger.
 This is used to enable probing of these fields in the debugger.

-## Tensor Fields

-In CCT, fields (or *tensor fields*) are the primary data structures used for input and output data, computation, and persistent state.
-A *tensor field* is a multidimensional array of multidimensional arrays of numbers.
-A *tensor* is a multidimensional array.
-Thus, a *tensor field* is a multidimensional array of tensors.

-Types of fields:
-* ScalarField
-* VectorField
-* MatrixField
-* ComplexField       (a scalar field with complex elements)
-* ComplexVectorField (a vector field with complex elements)
-* ColorField         (a field where each order-1 tensor is a pixel)

-Each field has a shape, a tensor shape, and an element type.
-The field shape has a dimension.
-The tensor shape also  has a dimension, called an order.
-CCT supports up to 3 dimensions and up to 3rd-order tensors.
-Shapes are defined by layers, rows, and columns.
-A field with 3 dimensions has layers, rows, and columns.
-A field with 2 dimensions has rows and columns.
-For tensors, an order-0 tensor is called a scalar and contains a single number.
-An order-1 tensor is called a vector and contains one or more numbers.
-An order-2 tensor is called a matrix.
-The 3rd-order tensor is just called `Tensor3` in CCT.
-Tensors hold elements, which are defined by the `ElementType`, e.g. `Float32`.
-The complex fields have real and imaginary components, which are both floats.

-Additional field types may be defined by the user.

-For example #1, `counter` is a `ScalarField`.
-Its field shape is `Shape(200 200)`, for 200 rows and 200 columns.
-Its `dimensions` is 2.
-The `tensorOrder` is 0.

-In the `BackgroundSubtraction` example, the `movie` field has the following:
-* `movie.fieldShape = Shape(270 480)`
-* `movie.fieldShape.dimensions = 2`
-* `movie.tensorShape = Shape(3)`
-* `movie.tensorShape.dimensions = 1`
-* `movie.tensorOrder = 1`
-* `movie.elementType = Uint8Pixel`

-This shows in the visual debugger as `ColorField( 720 480 )( 3 )`.

-The `ColorField` is a special case of the `VectorField`.
-The VectorField version has an `elementType` of `Float32`.

-The **cct-tutorial** directory `libcog/fields` contains some examples using different types of fields. `CombiningFields` shows the various legal combinations of different fields.

-### Sensors

-Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file, into a *compute graph*.
-The sensor can feed a frame from a video camera as a tensor field for computation within a compute graph.
-Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

-In the `BackgroundSubtraction` example, the `ColorMovie` API from `cogio` feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
-Other examples in the `cogio` folder of the tutorial illustrate APIs for reading movie files (in color or grayscale), a variety of image file formats, a webcam, and binary files.

-The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.

-`val date = new Sensor(Shape(3), getTime)`

-The `Sensor` constructor take a a parameterless function, which returns an `Option[Iterator[Float]]`.
-In this example, it is the `getTime` function.

-`Sensor` parameters:
-* fieldShape
-* nextValue  - optional iterator, next field in row-major order, can return `None`.
-* resetHook - reset to initial value, this can be empty.
-* desiredFramesPerSecond (optional) - to throttle back the speed; for example, so that a movie is played at an appropriate speed.

-Sensors can be pipelined or unpipelined.
-Pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input.
-Pipelined sensors are the default.
-The class `UnpipelinedSensor` is used for unpipelined sensor, which does the work in series, first on the CPU, then the GPU at each step.
-And unlike the pipelined sensor, it must always return a nextValue.
-The **cct-core** library also contains sensor classes specifically for Vector and Color fields.

-The **cct-nn** package also provides sensor APIs, such as `ByteDataSource`, used for reading binary files.
-There is also a `RandomSource` API, for generating random data.
-Several examples in the `toolkit/neuralnetwork/` directory use these APIs to read the MNIST training dataset and labels.

-### Actuators

-Actuators are *tensor fields* that are output from a *compute graph*.
-The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.
-Actuators are the complement of Sensors.

-what can we say about actuators - pipelined/unpipelined, special case for Color and Vector,
-* @param op The actuator opcode for this field.
-* @param source The scalar field driving this actuator.
-* @param update A user-supplied callback function that is provided an iterator over the actuator's new data.
-* @param resetHook An optional callback function that is called upon reset.

-which tutorial examples are relevant here - `libcog/sensors/ScalarSensorActuatorExample` defines an actuator to do blah. `libcog/actuators/ActuatorExample`

-## Operators

-- built-in
-- feedback operator
-- user-defined GPU operators
-- user-defined CPU operators

-## Compute Graph

-From above: The compute graph is a state machine, which evolves in discrete time.
-A single tick, or "step" of the CCT clock sends the input data through the entire compute graph to its outputs.
-Persistent state, for learning and adaptation, is handled using *feedback*.
-The state of a field can be updated at each step and fed back into the compute graph at the next step, providing control loops and learning.

-The compute graph defines the inputs and outputs and all of the operations. can be embedded in and controlled by a conventional application.
-It is the computation unit, all the operations performed on a frame, for example.

 ## Neural Network Toolkit